52North/pubopen/github/index.md

 # GitHub

 GitHub is _the_ platform for open source software development.
-Millions of projects use it.
+Millions of projects use it (cf. [GitHut](http://githut.info/)).
 The success of GitHub is thanks to its great collaboration workflow, allowing developers, documenters and users to build something together.
 GitHub enables the idea of social coding, a software that is developed effectively by a distributed virtual community.

 Naturally, GitHub has extensive high quality online documentation: [https://help.github.com/](https://help.github.com/)